 The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

-Before you add any data to your document, you will see an empty Data Sources pane with a + Add data button.
-You will click on the + Add data button or the circle + add a new data source button at the top of the pane to add data to your document to use in your report.
-There are various formats and sources of data that you can add, see Get Your Data Into Displayr for an overview of methods.
+Before you add any data to your document, you will see an empty Data Sources pane with an + Add data button.
+Click + Add data or the (plus) to the right of the Data Sources label to add data to your document for use in your report.
+There are various formats and sources of data that you can add; see Get Your Data Into Displayr for an overview of methods.

-When you select a data source name in the Data Sources pane, the object inspector will appear with properties for that specific data source.
-This is where you perform data source-level actions such as updating, setting a unique identifier, adding data source relationships, deleting and merging data, and selecting how different parts of your summary table are used.
+When you select a data source name in the Data Sources pane, select Properties from the floating toolbar.
+The Properties panel will open to show the properties for that specific data source.
+The panel will show information about the data file, including the label, number of cases, number of variables, and the file type.
+If a summary table is selected, you have the option to set the data source ranges and row/column selections.
+Properties is also where you perform data source-level actions such as updating the data source or refreshing the data, setting a unique identifier, setting up a schedule, adding data file relationships, stacking, deleting and merging data, and selecting how different parts of your summary table are used.

 Once you've added a data source, more icons will become available: